Leamsi9/ismaelvelasco.dev/cl5k1prrz01989rnvahrtdhoy.md

 I would have thought there would be hundreds if not thousands of examples, given we learned the art of "graceful degradation" well over a decade ago, and so many of us deeply care about climate change.

-<h2>The rise and fall of graceful degradation</h2>
+## The rise and fall of graceful degradation
 Graceful degradation, in web development, generally means that you build your site to take advantage of all the features of the [web APIs](https://developer.mozilla.org/en-US/docs/Web/API) supported by the latest browsers, but also create fallbacks for people using older browsers or devices.

-<p>Interest in graceful degradation peaked around 2011, because the difference in CSS and Javascript support between browsers was massive, particularly with Internet Explorer 8, which had the least functionality and the largest market share.</p>
+Interest in graceful degradation peaked around 2011, because the difference in CSS and Javascript support between browsers was massive, particularly with Internet Explorer 8, which had the least functionality and the largest market share.

 This meant that every website had to cater to both, the shiny new kid on the block who excelled at gymnastics (Chrome would edge out Internet Explorer by 2012), and the less than athletic grandparent who controlled the PCs.